Your employment rights during COVID-19

 The Living with COVID-19 plan aims to help people go about their daily lives as much as possible, while managing the behaviour of the virus.

-Non-essential construction must stop from 6pm on Friday 8 January 2021 until 31 January 2021.
+Non-essential construction closed from 6pm on Friday 8 January 2021.
 Essential construction projects are exempt.
+From 12 April 2021 construction work can begin again on residential units, schools and childcare facilities.

 Level 5 restrictions and working from home